anuradha2603/jenkins_assignment/README.md

 4. Set up SonarQube, OWASP Dependency-Check, and other tools as described in the pipeline.

 ### Running the Pipeline
-Once the setup is complete, trigger a build manually or on every commit to the `main` branch.
+Once the setup is complete, trigger a build manually or on every commit to the `master` branch.
 The pipeline will perform the following stages:
 1. **Checkout**: Pulls code from the Git repository.
 2. **Build**: Builds the project using Maven.
 3. **Test and Coverage**: Runs unit tests and generates code coverage reports.